StephAdongo/calculator/README.md

-This is another project on creating a clone of a  calculator that takes in inputs and calculates them.
+This is  a simple calculator clone for simple calculator.